Low-FODMAP feasts for Christmas Day

 Method:

 Put the water, caster sugar (or maple syrup), grated zest and lemon juice, ginger, butter, salt and pepper in a saucepan.
-Bring to the boil and add the baby carrots.
-Cover and cook for 5 mins.
-Removed lid and reduce the liquid until carrots are sticky and glazed.
-Add the chopped mint.
+Bring to a gentle simmer to dissolve the sugar and melt the butter then add the baby carrots and coat them in the sticky glaze.

 Sauteed Green Beans with Almonds